cvdlab-alumni/homework4/README.md

 ## Subject

-Produce a lamp model according to given specifications and following degrees of freedom:
+Produce a lamp model according to given specifications and following degrees of freedom (to be added to dat.GUI widget):

 ```
 Note: camera up vector on z axis.